 What devices support Wi-Fi Calling?

-Here's a list of devices that currently support Wi-Fi Calling, with links to their websites for more information about the devices as well as how to turn on the feature:
+Here's a list of devices that currently available that support Wi-Fi Calling, with links to their websites for more information about the devices as well as how to turn on the feature:

 - T-Mobile USA (website) promised to enable Wi-Fi Calling for all its devices

 One of the important things to note about Wi-Fi Calling is that it needs carrier/network software to enable it.
-In the case of EE in the UK, you have to have bought your device from EE for it to work with Wi-Fi Caling.
+In the case of EE and Vodafone in the UK, you have to have bought your device from the carrier for it to work with Wi-Fi Caling.
 If you buy your device elsewhere, it lacks the network-specific software it needs for the service to function, as we talk about above.